tgblackburn/opal/README.md

 * [GSL](https://www.gnu.org/software/gsl/)
 * an MPI library

-Opal has been tested with OpenMPI.
+Opal has been tested with OpenMPI and MPICH.

 All other dependencies are Rust crates that are downloaded automatically by Cargo.
 Then building should be as simple as: